Ushna Suhail

 Ushna Suhail (born 26 June 1993 in Lahore) is a female tennis player from Pakistan.
+With a world ranking of #943 in 2016, Suhail became and still remains the highest ranked female tennis player in Pakistan's history.

-Suhail on 12 December 2016, she reached her best singles ranking of world number 943.
 On 11 July 2016, she peaked at world number 864 in the doubles rankings.

 Playing for Pakistan at the Fed Cup, Suhail has a win–loss of 24–42.

 Suhail is a cousin of Aisam-ul-Haq Qureshi.